SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFindAgent/GetSpecifiedCriteriaInformationWithDefaults.md

  - **desiredColumnNames** Optional array of restrictions that are to be EXCLUDED from the CriteriaArchiveRows part of the result.
 In the Find dialogs, that corresponds to the 'static' fields, to avoid duplicating them in the 'Match also' criteria list.
 This array can be null, indicating that all restrictions should be included in the criteria list.
  - **staticColumns** Optional array of restrictions that are to be EXCLUDED from the CriteriaArchiveRows part of the result.
 In the Find dialogs, that corresponds to the 'static' fields, to avoid duplicating them in the 'Match also' criteria list.
 This array can be null, indicating that all restrictions should be included in the criteria list.

-**Returns:** The result contains the restrictions in two forms: fully populated ArchiveRestrictionInfo objects, used to display details and for saving changes; and as a list suitable for an Archive control.
+**Returns:** The result contains the restrictions in two forms: fully populated NSArchiveRestrictionInfo objects, used to display details and for saving changes; and as a list suitable for an Archive control.
 ALL columns specified in the call will be present in the results; those that do not have corresponding criteria set will have empty values and the default (first) operator, with the IsActive flag set to false.

 ```crmscript
 NSFindAgent agent;